peizhenbai/DrugBAN/README.md

 The **expected output and run time** of demo has been provided in the colab notebook for verification.

-## Run DrugBan on Our Data to Reproduce Results
+## Run DrugBAN on Our Data to Reproduce Results

 To train DrugBAN, where we provide the basic configurations for all hyperparameters in `config.py`.
 For different in-domain and cross-domain tasks, the customized task configurations can be found in respective `configs/*.yaml` files.